13 Reasons Why: Talk To The Reasons

-A mobile interactive episode for the hit Netflix series that let you talk directly to the characters, have them respond to you, and get you immersed in the drama.
+A mobile interactive episode for the hit Netflix series that let you talk directly to the characters and get you immersed in the drama.

 A mobile episode where you were the main character